Blacksmoke16/GESI/README.md

 ### How can I get more than 1 page of data at a time?

 Use `-1` as the value for the page parameter.
-This will return all pages, however it'll take longer to return.
-If you see the error `Internal error when executing the custom function`, it means GESI reached the 30 second custom function execution time limit imposed by Google.
-A solution for this would be to try calling the function again.
-This will allow GESI to only fetch new data, and used the cached data for everything else.
+This will return all pages, however it may take longer to return, depending on how many pages there are.

 ### What do the function parameter types mean?